-If the main impact of AI on productivity is via automation, then $\pi_L(z)$'s will come from cost savings from automation.
+If the main impact of AI on productivity is via automation, then $\pi_L(z)$'s are cost savings as capital is substituted for labor.
 These should not be huge.
-In the case of robots, expert reports put cost savings to about 30% of labor costs (see Acemoglu and Restrepo, 2020a), though there are reasons to expect that cost savings from AI could be smaller than this, as I discuss below.
-Estimates from Noy and Zhang (2023) and Brynjolfsson et al. (2023), which I review in greater detail below, suggest numbers in the same ballpark-about 27% of labor costs.12 Although it is not clear whether these come from extensive-margin automation or task complementarities, this distinction is less important for the productivity effects, as noted above.
-In practice, labor cost savings need to be translated into overall cost savings, taking into account what fraction of costs in an industry are due to labor.
-For example, if the share of labor in industry i is α^i , then labor cost savings of π_L^i will translate into an overall cost savings of $\pi^i = \alpha^i \pi_L^i$.
-Taking the average of these across industries, and denoting this economy-wide cost savings by $\bar{\pi}$, I can write
+In the case of robots, expert reports put cost savings at about 30% of labor costs (see Acemoglu and Restrepo, 2020a), though there are reasons to expect that cost savings from AI could be smaller than this, as I discuss later.
+Estimates from Noy and Zhang (2023) and Brynjolfsson et al. (2023), which I review in greater detail below, suggest numbers in the same ballpark-about 27% of labor costs.13 Although it is not clear whether these come from extensive-margin automation